ISEE-1: Mission

 The purposes of the mission were: (1) to investigate solar-terrestrial relationships at the outermost boundaries of the Earth's magnetosphere, (2) to examine in detail the structure of the solar wind near the Earth and the shock wave that forms the interface between the solar wind and the Earth's magnetosphere, (3) to investigate motions of and mechanisms operating in the plasma sheets, and (4) to continue the investigation of cosmic rays and solar flare effects in the interplanetary region near 1 AU.
 The three spacecraft carried a number of complementary instruments for making measurements of plasmas, energetic particles, waves, and fields.
 The mission thus extended the investigations of previous IMP spacecraft.
 The mother/daughter portion of the mission consisted of two spacecraft (ISEE-1 and ISEE-2) with station-keeping capability in the same highly eccentric geocentric orbit with an apogee of 23 Earth radii (Re).
 During the course of the mission, the ISEE-1 and ISEE-2 orbit parameters underwent short-term and long-term variations due to solar and lunar perturbations.
 These two spacecraft maintained a small separation distance, and made simultaneous coordinated measurements to permit separation of spatial from temporal irregularities in the near-Earth solar wind, the bow shock, and inside the magnetosphere.
 By maneuvering ISEE-2, the inter-spacecraft separation as measured near the Earth's bow shock was allowed to vary between 10 km and 5000 km; its value is accurately known as a function of time and orbital position.

 The program was a cooperative mission between NASA and European Space Research Organisation (ESRO) (later European Space Agency (ESA)) designed to study the interaction between the Earth's magnetic field and the solar wind.
 At least 32 institutions were involved, and the focus was on understanding magnetic fields.
 ISEE-1 and ISEE-3 were built by NASA, while ISEE-2 was built by ESA.
 All three had complementary instruments supported by the same group of over 100 scientists.

 Spacecraft

 ISEE-1 was a cylinder at 16 sided of 1.73 m of diameter and of 1.61 m in height.
 The spacecraft were spin stabilized, with the spin vectors maintained nominally within 1° of perpendicular to the ecliptic plane, pointing north.
 The spin rates were nominally 19.75 rpm for ISEE-1 and 19.8 rpm for ISEE-2, so that there was a slow differential rotation between the two spacecraft.
 The ISEE-1 body-mounted solar array provided approximately 175 watts initially and 131 watts after three years, at 28 volts during normal operation.
-The ISEE-1 data rate was 4096 bps most of the time and 16384 bit/s during one orbit out of every five (with some exceptions).
+The ISEE-1 data rate was 4096 bit/s most of the time and 16384 bit/s during one orbit out of every five (with some exceptions).